 Lawmakers have already met to determine how costly a student loan taken out in the 2020-2021 school year will be.
 Now, however, a student seeking a federal student loan for this upcoming 2021 - 2022 school year could end up paying much less interest than expected, as the fed funds rate is likely to remain at 0% for the foreseeable future.
 This means that this announcement will have a much greater effect on optometry students seeking loans, not those currently paying off fixed-rate loans.

-How President Trump's executive order effects your student loans
+How President Trump's executive order affects your student loans

 What I described above is how the fed funds rate will impact future student loan interest rates, but it doesn’t describe the unique circumstance that President Trump described on March 13th, 2020 when he said: “I’ve waived interest on all student loans held by federal government agencies, and that will be until further notice.”